The American Spinster Review of L. M. Montgomery’s Anne of the Island & Anne of Windy Poplars

 In Anne of The Island, Anne Shirley moves away from her beloved home at Green Gables to study at Redmond College.
-While women regularly attended colleges in Canada at that time (the late 19th to early 20th centuries), there were still many people who saw it as a waste of time and money to give a woman a higher education, since she would simply marry a few years later.
+While women regularly attended colleges in Canada at that time (the late 19th to early 20th centuries), many people still saw it as a waste of time and money to give a woman a higher education.
+The rationale being that she would simply marry a few years later, making her education useless.
 Anne herself is accused of going just to “catch a man.”
-Nothing could be farther from the truth, as Anne spends a fair amount of her time refusing proposals and avoiding her friend Gilbert Blythe’s advances.
+Nothing could be farther from the truth, as Anne spends a fair amount of her time refusing marriage proposals as well as avoiding the advances of her friend Gilbert.

-Although romance takes up a good portion of The Island, the story is, as ever, about Anne and her remarkable outlook on life.
-She’s homesick initially, but soon meets up with friends from her hometown and makes new friends at Redmond.
+Although romance takes up a good portion of The Island, the story is, as ever, about Anne’s remarkable outlook on life.
+Despite being homesick initially, she’s soon reveling in her newfound freedom.
 One of my favorite moments is when Anne and several friends rent a house together.
 When the former tenants leave, the women move in and put their personal touches on the place.

 “How those young women enjoyed putting their nest together.
 As [Phillipa] said, it was almost as good as getting married.
 You had the fun of homemaking without the bother of a husband.”